incompletude/portfolio/contents/projects/jeunesse.md

   frontend: "Frontend"
   ui-ux: "UI/UX"
 ---
-In 2018 I was invited to a team to work on a video streaming web app prototype to Jeunesse.
+In 2018 I was invited to a team to work on a video streaming web app prototype to [Jeunesse](https://jeunesseglobal.com).

 They wanted to build a cheaper, scalable and reliable comunication channel for their partners.

 It was a very cool project to be involved with.
-It was based on a PHP stack, video streaming APIs, and a design system we built from scratch.
+It was based on a [PHP](https://www.php.net), video streaming APIs, and a design system we built from scratch.

 <v-image
   size="desktop"